Green That Life

 3. Terrestrial

-As you can see from the EPA’s graphic, mosquitoes develop from egg to pupa stage in an aquatic environment before emerging as the adult pest you know so well.
+As you can see from the EPA’s graphic above, mosquitoes develop from egg to pupa stage in an aquatic environment before emerging as the adult pest you know so well.
 Only female mosquitoes bite.
 (Males feed on nectar.)

 So, in addition to protecting yourself from mosquito bites, an effective form of prevention is to destroy the ability of mosquitoes to breed on your property.